jasonaaronwilson/c-armyknife-lib/src-doc/logger.md

 change it's code generation strategy at all if you leave one of these statements in your source code and you should easily be able to upgrade them to a real level later.

+## @macro log_test

+Log at the TEST level using printf style formatting.
+This should only be used inside of test code to communicate very basic information back to the user when running a test and is therefore independent of the actual log level.

+If you really want to

 ## @macro log_trace